 Are there different types of pebbles that require different calculations?

 Yes, pebble types vary in density and size, which can affect the coverage.
-It’s important to use the specific calculator or formula tailored to the type of pebbles you’re using.
+It’s important to use the specific calculator or formula tailored to the type of pebbles you’re using (or adjust the application rate accordingly).

 Can the pebble coverage formula be used for other types of landscaping materials?